Do you want to build muscle, strength, or athletic performance?

 Creatine is also a fuel source within itself.
 Whenever you perform an anaerobic activity (such as lifting weights), your body’s preferred source of energy is creatine phosphate.
 By supplementing with creatine, you are essentially storing more of that particular source of energy.

-Creatine also contains an anabolic component that is able to hydrate muscle cells and consequently increase your protein synthesis.
-In addition, by holding more water, your muscles tend to look bigger and more pumped up.
+Creatine also contains an anabolic component that can hydrate muscle cells and consequently increase your protein synthesis.
+Besides, by holding more water, your muscles tend to look bigger and more pumped up.

 A creatine supplement is majorly popular for its muscle-building effects, but there are also many other benefits associated with taking creatine.